jyusdiez/jyusdiez.github.io/_pages/about.md

   - /about.html
 ---

 I am an atmospheric scientist interested in optical and physicial properties of aerosol particles.
-My research includes the analysis of light-absorbing aerosols, mainly black carbon, organic particles (ambient and lab-generated) and mineral dsut.
+My research includes the analysis of light-absorbing aerosols, mainly black carbon, organic particles (ambient and lab-generated) and mineral dust.
 I have been involved in testing reference aerosol absorption techniques through photo-thermal interferometry and the developement of novel correction schemes using state-of-the art techniques and machine learning approaches.

 I received my **PhD in Physics** from the University of Barcelona in 2022, with a focus on the variability of optical properties of aerosol particles.
 Between 2018 and 2022 I was a PhD student at [IDAEA-CSIC](https://www.idaea.csic.es/research-group/environmental-geochemistry-and-atmospheric-research-egar/).
 There I studied the effects of the artefacts introduced by filter-photometers (AE33) for measuring absorption, and the absorbing characteristics of aerosols at the Mediterranean basin as well as from mineral dust from the Sahara.